Your Ultimate Guide to Retail Business Intelligence (Retail BI)

 When done right, retail business intelligence offers professionals a comprehensive picture of broader market trends and of specific retail businesses.
 The insights derived from retail BI empower managers to optimize every aspect of their enterprise – from merchandising decisions to store fleet configuration.

 In this article, we’ll review some key retail BI intelligence metrics and explore how one often overlooked aspect of retail BI – location intelligence – can take the analysis to the next level.
 Utilizing location analytics enables executives to answer questions like: How many customers visit a store or chain without making a purchase?
-What are the differences between the regular visitors to two brands in the same space?
 Are upticks in window shopping reflected later in online sales?
 Which retailers control a dominant share of the local, regional, or national market in a given category?
+How do the demographic and psychographic characteristics of a store's trade area compare to those of the competition?

 Key Metrics in Retail BI